 The Rural Strategy 2016-2020 which includes the Action Plan for 2016/2017; and the Annual Review 2017/2018 can be downloaded below:

 The East Riding of Yorkshire Rural Strategy 2016-2020 (pdf 2.48mb opens in new window)

 Rural Strategy Annual Review 2017/2018 (pdf 4.6mb opens in new window)

 The partnership has a broad and expanding membership of individuals and organisations actively involved in rural matters.
 The partnership is chaired by Sir Ian Macdonald of Sleat, and members include businesses, farmers and land managers, town and parish councillors, service providers, community and voluntary sector organisations, representatives from other partnerships and individuals with specific interest and expertise in rural issues.

-If you are interested and would like more information please contact us:
+If you are interested and would like more information, including how to join, please contact us:

 Local access forums are statutory bodies advising on issues relating to public access, rights of way (eg. public footpaths, bridleways) and open-air recreation.
 Members of the joint forum for the East Riding and Hull are volunteers representing a wide range of outdoor interests, including walking, cycling, horse riding and off-road motoring.

 The joint local access forum is affiliated to the East Riding of Yorkshire Rural Partnership.
 To find out more about the work of the forum please see the Joint Local Access Forum.